Job Interview Tips for Teens

 Even though many teens think dressing up is not important for an interview, and that they will impress the employer with their magnetic personality, first impressions do go a long way.
 The rule of thumb in the world of work, even for teens, is "No jeans or T-shirts."
 For girls, you may choose to wear dress pants, a nice blouse or sweater, a skirt, or even a dress.
 For guys, khakis or dress pants, a dress shirt, and a tie will do nicely.
 If the interview is for a fast food restaurant, try for something a bit more casual, like wearing khakis and a pullover shirt.
 Makeup should be in good taste.
 Overdoing it could turn off a potential boss, especially if the employee will be interacting with the public.

 It's always helpful to prepare ahead before going in.
-Be a shopper or a customer at the business you hope to be employed at.
+Be a shopper or a customer at the business in which you hope to be employed.
 Check out the different types of positions available within that business.
 For instance, if you are applying at a Friendly's restaurant, and you went in for a meal prior to applying, you would be greeted by a hostess; served by a waiter/waitress; a cook would prepare your food; someone in the back kitchen would have washed your dishes, and, on your way in or way out, you might have noticed someone scooping ice cream at the ice cream window.
-These are 5 different positions you could apply for.
+These are five different positions you could apply for.

 If you are applying at a particular store, such as Petco, search online for available positions.
-You will find that they not only hire cashiers, but also pet groomers, pet trainers, amphibian specialists, etc. Know what type of position(s) you would be interested in prior to your interview.
+You will find that they not only hire cashiers but also pet groomers, pet trainers, amphibian specialists, etc. Know what type of position(s) you would be interested in before your interview.

 What to Bring With You

 You should definitely bring a pen/pencil and either a small notebook or a piece of paper.
 You will need them to take notes on the available positions and on any information that you don't want to forget if you are offered the job.